-* We are pleased to announce the start-up of my next Great Adventure.
-At the age of 66, I have created a small business entity in my second great passion.
-Harper’s Wargames has become a retailer of historical miniatures.
-I am hoping to establish a new business model which will be a hybrid between in-store retail and (e)mail-order direct sales for these products.
+* Harper’s Wargames remains a retailer of historical miniatures.
+I use a business model of being a hybrid between in-store retail and (e)mail-order direct sales for these products.
 We accept orders via (e)mail and hand-deliver the products to our customers in the San Diego region.
-I picture this as a market niche between the other two modes of business where we will fulfill orders which are beyond the scope of what local brick-and-mortar stores can carry, while improving the delivery time and eliminating the shipping cost associated with (e)mail ordering.
-And we offer a 25% discount to boot!
+In this way we exploit a market niche between the other two modes of business by fulfill orders which are beyond the scope of what local brick-and-mortar stores can carry, while improving the delivery time and eliminating the shipping cost associated with (e)mail ordering.
+In addition, we offer a 25% discount on items which are available through the US distributor and a 10% discount on special orders.
 Click on the navigation button to visit our on-line store.

 Sean Kevin Gabhann: